ambitioninc/django-entity-subscription/README.rst

 Subscriptions
 ``````````````````````````````````````````````````

+Subscriptions will most often be created by the application, for an
+entire group of entities.
+In this case, all the entities will recieve
+the notification, unless they later opt out.
+Subscriptions can also be
+created for an individual entity to recieve a certain type of
+notificaiton, as an opt-in subscription.

 This library includes the table ``Subscription``, available from
 ``entity_subscription.models.Subscription``.
-Subscriptions will most
-often be for a group of entities in an applications, where the group
-is subscribed to a source of notifications, through a medium.
+Creating a

-Creating a ``Subscription`` object is straigtforward, assuming the
+``Subscription`` object is straigtforward, assuming the relevant
-relevant ``Source`` and ``Medium`` objects have been created (See
+``Source`` and ``Medium`` objects have been created (See "Sources and
-"Sources and Mediums" above), and the entities to be subscribed and
+Mediums" above), and the entities to be subscribed and their group are
-their group are appropriately mirrored.
-From there, we can use the
+appropriately mirrored.
+From there, we can use the standard
-standard ``objects.create`` interface.
-Given the sources and mediums
+``objects.create`` interface.

-created above, and a relationship between ``MyUser`` and ``MyGroup``
+Given the sources and mediums created above, and a relationship
-in a given application, the following is a subscription for all the
+between ``MyUser`` and ``MyGroup`` in a given application, the
-users in a particular group:
+following is a subscription for all the users in a particular group:

 .. code:: Python